Do you know this woman?

 Welcome To Fort Valley is available, and can be shipped.

 The book cost is $80.00.
-If you prefer to have it shipped, the shipping cost by USPS costs an additional $6.00 ($81.00 total for the book, plus shipping).
-Cash or check only; credit card payments are not available.
+If you prefer to have it shipped, the shipping cost by USPS costs an additional $6.00 ($86.00 total for the book, plus shipping).
+Cash, check, or credit card payments are available.
 Checks should be made out to"Fort Valley Museum."
 Checks should be mailed to: Fort Valley Museum, PO Box 32, Fort Valley, VA 22652.
+If you wish to pay via credit card, please email us for an online invoice: fortvalleymuseum1830@gmail.com

 When you visit the Digital Archive landing page either by clicking the menu link at the top of the home page or by directly accessing it through fortvalleymuseum.org/archives.
 You will have several options to look at this content: